 The studies on large enough, nationally representative samples of organic versus traditional foods are not available.
 GMO samples are not labelled differently from regular food, making sample collection difficult.

-The mission of the Office of Nutrition Policy and Promotion (ONPP) is to promote the nutritional health and well being of Canadians by collaboratively defining, promoting and implementing evidence-based nutrition policies and standards.
-Please check the Office of Nutrition Policy and Promotion (ONPP) web site.
+The mission of the Office of Nutrition Policy and Promotion (ONPP) is to promote the nutritional health and well-being of Canadians by collaboratively defining, promoting and implementing evidence-based nutrition policies and standards.

 Please check the Vitamins and Minerals page.